Skip to main content

 I tend to put my health off.
 How does that change here?

 Most of our members have done that.
-The shift is the friction: when your doctor is one text away and there is no waiting room, you actually deal with the small things before they become big things.
+The change is the friction: when your doctor is one text away and there is no waiting room, you actually deal with the small things before they become big things.
 That is the whole point of the model.

 What happens if I move out of Pennsylvania?

-We are licensed in 42 states.
+We are licensed in 39 states.
 If you move, we usually keep you.
 If we are not licensed in your new state yet and you want to stay, we add it.
 Continuity is the point.

 Meet Your Physician